2002 European Men's Handball Championship

 The 2002 Men's European Handball Championship was the fifth edition of the tournament and took place from 25 January to 3 February 2002 in Sweden.
+Sweden won the tournament for a third time in a row, and fourth time overall.

 Qualification

 Note: Bold indicates champion for that year.
 Italic indicates host for that year.

 Venues

 Preliminary round

 All times are local (UTC+1).